ghstwhl/ovpn_converter/README.md

 If you have a problem with it, please feel free to open an issue on this repo.

-It is recommended that you use the encluded Pipfile and Pipfile.lock to set up a pipenv for running this tool.
+It is recommended that you use the included Pipfile and Pipfile.lock to set up a pipenv for running this tool.

 Copyright 2024 - [Chris Knight](https://www.ghostwheel.com/)